gitter-badger/data-pipeline-education/README.md

 **Data Source and Ingestion**

-1.  *Azure Web Jobs* - scrapes data from a streaming data source and shuttled to the Event Hub.
+1.  *Azure Web Jobs* - scrapes data from a streaming data source and shuttles it to the Event Hub
 1.  *Azure Event Hub* - receives the raw data from the Web Job

 **Data Preparation and Analysis**